mitsuhiko/lucumr/2014/5/12/everything-about-unicode.rst

 ------------------

 In Python 3 we're doing Unicode right as developers.
 Apparently.
-I suppose what that is supposed to mean is that all text data is Unicode and all non text data is bytes.
+I suppose what means is that all text data is Unicode and all non text data is bytes.
 In this wonderful world of everything being black and white, the "Hello World" example is pretty straightforward.
 So let's write some helpful shell utilties.

 Let's say we want to implement a simple ``cat``  In other terms, these are the applications we want to write in Python 2 terms: